robert-mccarthy-ca/Garden/README.md

     - make sure the nozzle is pointed in a way that fills the root chamber without harming the roots

 - GardenEpic4 (In Progress) (relies on GardenEpic2), Refactor and clean up the interface
+  - Garden8 (InProgress) Have the onboard LED assignable to a timer for testing
   - file persistence
   - load configuration from file
   - make the interface not look like ass